 How to Host a Rockin’ Office Holiday Party

 Are you holding your party at the office or an outside venue?
 If the party’s at the office, everyone already knows where to go and what the parking situation is.
 However, not every office has space for a party, and it can be hard to transform the area from a working zone to a festive one.
 If you go to a restaurant, these places have experience creating holiday meals and a festive atmosphere.
-It might be a little more expensive, but your employees are (probably) worth it.
+It might be a little more expensive, but your employees are (probably

 Do: Consider your guests’ needs and what the space can offer.